yast/yast-storage-ng/README.md

 Known issues:

 - not all functionality implemented ( see Status below )
-- disk have to be at least 25GB big
+- for default setup disk has to be at least 25GB big.
+Without btrfs and separated home, less is needed.
 - if there are already btrfs with subvolumes, it have to be wiped before installation with `wipefs --all <disk_device>`